plokta/certmaker/README.md

 ## Usage
 As already shown above, simply running `./certmaker.py cert -CN "Test Subject"` will generate a self signed certificate where subject = issuer = "Test Subject".
 Default values are applied to all other required values such as key (random RSA Key with 2048 bit length is generated automatically), validity period, serial number (random), and so on...

-Calling for help with `./certmaker -h` will only hint at the subcommand `cert`
+Calling for help with `./certmaker -h` will only hint at the subcommand `cert` and provide a rather complex example:

 ```
 ./certmaker.py -h